Nathan-Freeling/Nathan-Freeling/README.md

     - Encourages SH, sends photos of, and/or openly discusses the topic without warnings beforehand.
       - <sub>Healed scars in photos is fine!</sub>
     - Spam followers
+    - If you believe children are inherently unintelligent/ if you believe adults are superior to children.
       <br/>

    * ### Fandom Specific: